zenobi-us/zenobi-us/content/posts/2025-08-15-blue-green-with-traefik-part-2-proxmox-pivot.md

 stage: published
 ---

 This is part 2 of my blue-green deployment journey.
-After struggling with [libvirt bridge networking on Fedora](/b/2025-08-02-blue-green-with-traefik-part-1-libvirt-networking), I decided to try a different approach with Proxmox.

-My main goal here was to be able to test out provisioning a VM to be my docker host.
-Once the kinks are worked out, I would switch to using Terraform to provision DigitalOcean or AWS EC2 instances.
+After that [libvirt networking nightmare](/b/2025-08-02-blue-green-with-traefik-part-1-libvirt-networking), I needed something that would actually work.

+Here's the thing - I just wanted to test provisioning a VM as my Docker host.
+Once I got it working locally, I could use the same approach with Terraform on DigitalOcean or AWS.
+But first I needed something that wasn't actively fighting me.

-## The Proxmox Pivot
+## Enter Proxmox (My Savior)

-After struggling with libvirt bridge networking, I decided to try a different approach.
-I put together a repo with the following parts to manage a setup like this:
+So I remembered I had these two Lenovo P930s sitting in another room running Proxmox.
+Why was I torturing myself with libvirt when I had actual virtualization infrastructure just... sitting there?

+Time to pivot.
+I threw together a repo with:

-- A terraform manifest to create a VM on proxmox.
+- A Terraform manifest to spin up VMs on Proxmox
-- An ansible playbook to configure the VM.
+- An Ansible playbook to configure them (because who wants to SSH in and install Docker manually?)
-- Some mise tasks written in bash to manage the lifecycle of the server (more on this in the next section)
+- Some mise tasks to tie it all together (more on that later)

-**OpenTofu/Terraform Proxmox Configuration:**

-The beauty of moving to Proxmox is the infrastructure-as-code approach becomes much cleaner.
-Here's the core Terraform setup:
+**Finally, Infrastructure That Just Works**

+The difference was night and day.
+With Proxmox, here's I started with:

 ```hcl
 terraform {